 Take away all the fancy egg dishes, flavored pancakes and fruit-topped waffles.
 A good old American breakfast consists of two key ingredients: coffee and donuts.
 But the hole-iest of breakfast foods is no longer just an early morning indulgence.
 In recent years the donut has transformed itself into a work of culinary art, tinkered with by pastry chefs all over the world; baked or fried, topped or stuffed, sweet or savory, the donut has morphed into an anytime-of-day kind of snack.
-And if you want to taste the best of what’s out there, we suggest you try one of our picks for America’s 10 Best Donut Shops, just in time for National Donut Day. —By Jennifer M. Wood
+And if you want to taste the best of what’s out there, we suggest you try one of our picks for America’s 10 Best Donut Shops. —By Jennifer M. Wood

 Location: Multiple locations in Seattle, WA

 Top Pot Doughnuts

 Old-fashioned sensibilities meet newfangled flavors at Top Pot Doughnuts, the perfectly sweet complement to Seattle’s bustling coffee scene.
 Founded in 2002 by brothers Mark and Michael Klebeck, the mini-chain serves up handmade goodies—including hand-roasted coffee and more than 40 kinds of hand-forged donuts—in vintage-inspired digs throughout The Emerald City.

 Maple, pumpkin, raspberry, lemon and Bavarian cream are just a few of the many flavors you’ll find at Top Pot, but the signature doughnut is the Pink Feather Boa.
 “This is a slightly sweet spice cake doughnut with pink vanilla icing and draped with a dusting of sweet coconut flakes,” says co-founder Mark Klebeck, who says the secret to creating the perfect donut is “a combination of quality ingredients and care when assembling all of the components.”